DogukanDoganHelsinki/Dogukan-sTodoList/README.md

 # Dogukans_TodoList
-Here you could see a nicely designed TodoList within ADD, EDIT, SAVE, DELETE funtions and Local Storage.
+Here you could see a nicely designed by HTML and CSS TodoList within ADD, EDIT, SAVE, DELETE funtions and Local Storage.